 Mastering is the very last step in the creative process of audio production.
 It happens after the final mix(es) has been approved and before the actual duplication and/or distribution of the final product.
 Normally, audio mastering consists of tonally balancing, sequencing and transferring your source audio to the final distribution medium (CD, mp3, etc).

-Ok, so what does this really mean?
-Everything begins with a mix review and consultation (free), to determine your needs and to answer any questions you may have.
-The actual mastering sessions start with (myself) listening to the source audio (your music) in an acoustically-neutral environment and then processing it to sound as good as possible, using specialized analog and digital mastering tools.
+At Fuzzywallz Mastering, everything begins with a mix review and consultation, to determine your needs and to answer any questions you may have.
+The actual mastering sessions start with Jon Weil listening to the source audio (your music) in an acoustically-neutral environment and then processing it to sound as good as possible, using specialized analog and digital mastering tools.

-I also put songs in the correct order, volume-matched and balanced, so that it sounds “like an album” and then create master copies that have all the correct metadata that both the duplication company and digital distribution sites will need.
-I can also do transfers and mastering from vinyl and analog cassette tape.
-In this age of mp3s, super-loud mastering and the resurgence of vinyl; I am well aware of the modern-day mastering “do’s”, “dont’s” (and everywhere in between).
+These masters have all the correct metadata that both the duplication company and digital distribution sites will need.
+We can also do transfers and mastering from vinyl and analog cassette tape.
+In this age of mp3s, super-loud mastering and the resurgence of vinyl; we are well aware of the modern-day mastering “do’s”, “dont’s” (and everywhere in between).
 Our number-one goal is making sure that the audio is as spectacular as it can be and that every client is 100% satisfied.
 It is for that reason we have also decided to keep our rates as low as possible, so that we can make magic happen for just about any budget.

 HOW IS IT DONE?

 Some mastering studios claim to have a particular sound or musical specialty, but our sound and style changes with your needs and sonic goals.
 Some projects require a large amount of processing (both analog and digital) in order to accomplish these goals, yet others simply require a second set of ears and minimal sonic sculpting.
-My room, gear and skills are constantly being upgraded and expanded, but if you’re curious what I use to process and inspect your audio, here is the- Gear List.
+Our room(s), gear and skills are constantly being upgraded and expanded, but if you’re curious what’d used to process and inspect your audio, here is the Gear List.

-Typical things that can happen during the mastering process include, but are not limited to:
+Typical things that can happen during the mastering process:

--critical evaluation of the source material on high resolution equipment
+-critical evaluation of your material on high resolution equipment

 -changing or enhancing the frequency spectrum (EQ)